P

-Research Interests / Specializations: Medical Biophysics, Neuroscience and Development and application of magnetic resonance imaging (MRI) and spectroscopy (MRS) techniques, functional magnetic resonance imaging (fMRI), design of sophisticated Radio Frequency hardware
+rofessor and Canada Research Chair in Functional and Molecular Imaging Research Interests / Specializations: Medical Biophysics, Neuroscience, Development and Application of magnetic resonance imaging (MRI) and spectroscopy (MRS) techniques, functional magnetic resonance imaging (fMRI), design of sophisticated Radio Frequency hardware

 Biography: Dr. Menon’s research centres around the application of ultra-high field MRI to problems in neuroscience.
 Towards this end, Dr. Menon’s team is developing new radio frequency coil hardware to improve the homogeneity of the images in conjunction with software techniques to speed up the image acquisition.
 Utilizing these advancements to study the biophysical basis of the functional MRI signal which is used in all modern day cognitive and clinical neuroscience as well as developing MRI methods such as quantitative susceptibility mapping for use in the early diagnosis and monitoring of multiple sclerosis.

+Professor and Vice-Dean, Research and Innovation, Schulich School of Medicine & Dentistry.
 Research Interests / Specializations: Medical Biophysics, Neuroimaging

 Biography: Dr. Bartha received his PhD in medical biophysics at Western University in 1998.
 He joined the faculty at Schulich Medicine & Dentistry and became a scientist at Robarts in 2002.
 During the past 18 years, he has served in a number of leadership roles including Acting Chair, Medical Biophysics from 2010 to 2011 and from 2015 to 2016.
-He has served as a member of Robarts Director Advisory Committee and Executive Committee since 2009 and was appointed Director of Imaging Research at Robarts in 2018.
+He has served as a member of Robarts Director Advisory Committee and Executive Committee since 2009 and was appointed Director of Imaging Research at Robarts in 2018 for a brief time.
+He currently serves as the Vice-Dean, Research and Innovation, at the Schulich School of Medicine & Dentistry.
 His expertise includes high and ultra-high field MRI and MRS methods development in patient populations and in animal models, working at 4T since 1996, 7T and 3T since 1999 and 9.4T since 2005.
 He has an extensive experience in short-echo time MR spectroscopy acquisition and processing for measuring brain metabolism,and chemical exchange saturation transfer (CEST) methods for;measuring brain pH.
-He has joint publications and grants with various team members in the areas of Alzheimer's disease, MCI, Dementia, Spinal Cord Compression, Brain Cancer, Epilepsy, Concussion, and Schizophrenia.
+He has more than 200 joint publications and grants with various team members in the areas of Alzheimer's disease, MCI, Dementia, Spinal Cord Compression, Brain Cancer, Epilepsy, Concussion, and Schizophrenia.

 Professor